koshtech/WebDBM/README.md

 WebDBM
 ======

-WebDBM is a Web Database Manager, it'll has the ability to connect in any databases(MySQL, PostgreSQL, ...)
+WebDBM is a Web Database Manager, it'll have the ability to connect in any databases(MySQL, PostgreSQL, ...)